Beehive Data Analytics

 Beehive sensors

-Beehive sensors temperature graph
+Beehive temperature graph

 Entrance Observer

-Robotic beehive
+Modular Robotic beehive ideation phase

 Our ultimate goal.
 Automate inspections with a mechanical frame extraction.
 Save energy from lifting heavy beehive sections.
 Reduce bees dying from inspections.
 Improve efficiency with remote internal observation to save time on field trips.
 Be always up-to-date with alert notifications.
 Keep neighbours sting-free in urban areas.